Satavahana dynasty: Language

-The Satavahanas also issued bilingual coins featuring Middle Indo-Aryan language on one side, and Desi language on the other side.
+The Satavahanas also issued bilingual coins featuring Middle Indo-Aryan language on one side, and Desi language (possibly Old Tamil) on the other.

 Inscriptions

 Several Brahmi script inscriptions are available from the Satavahana period, but most of these record donations to Buddhist institutions by individuals, and do not provide much information about the dynasty.
 The inscriptions issued by the Satavahana royals themselves also primarily concern religious donations, although some of them provide some information about the rulers and the imperial structure.

 The earliest extant Satavahana inscription is from Nashik Cave 19, which states that the cave was commissioned by Mahamatra Saman of Nashik during the reign of king Kanha.

 At Naneghat, an inscription issued by Nayanika, the widow of Satakarni I, has been found.
 It records Nayanika's lineage and mentions the Vedic sacrifices performed by the royal family.
 Another inscription at Naneghat comprises names of Satavahana royals, appearing as labels over their bas-relief portraits.
 The portraits are now completely eroded, but the inscription is believed to be contemporary to Nayanika's inscription on a paleographic basis.

 The next oldest Satavahana-era inscription appears on a sculpted gateway element of Stupa 1 at Sanchi.
 It states that the element was donated by Ananda, who was the son of Siri Satakarni's foreman of artisans.
 This inscription is probably from the reign of Satakarni II.